Skip to content

 • Deny qualified individuals the opportunity to participate in or benefit from federally funded programs, services, or other benefits.

-• Deny access to programs, services, benefits or opportunities to participate as a result of physical barriers.
+• Deny access to programs, services, benefits or opportunities to participate as a result of physical obstacles.

 • Deny employment opportunities, including hiring, promotion, training, and fringe benefits, for which they are otherwise entitled or qualified….